paulbradish/awesome-digital-marketing/README.md

      - [WordCloud Generator](https://monkeylearn.com/word-cloud) - Display words and phrases based on frequency and relevance.
 Word clouds provide you with quick and simple visual insights that can lead to more in-depth analyses.

 ## Artificial Intelligence (AI)
-- [Chat GPT](https://chat.openai.com/) - Where do I begin?
+- [ChatGPT](https://chat.openai.com/) - Where do I begin?
 Open AI's Chat GPT has soooo many uses in marketing, but the primary use case is for generating powerful call-to-actions, hooks, and content ideas.
    - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list (like this one) of awesome tools, demos, docs for ChatGPT and GPT-3.
+   - [ChartGPT](https://www.chartgpt.dev/) - Chart-GPT - text to beautiful charts within seconds
 - [Copy.ai](https://www.copy.ai/) - AI-powered copywriter that generates high-quality copy for your business.
 This tool is great for generating ideas and/or breaking through inevitable writer blocks.
 - [Jasper](https://www.jasper.ai/) - AI Content Platform that helps you and your team break through creative blocks to create amazing, original content 10X faster.
 - [Jounce](https://www.jounce.ai/) - The self proclaimed answer to the overwhelming gap between marketers and copywriters, providing the most advanced AI writing technology to marketers around the globe.
+- [PromptPerfect](https://promptperfect.jina.ai/) - A cutting-edge tool designed to streamline prompt engineering by automatically optimizing your prompts for ChatGPT, GPT-3.5, DALL-E 2, StableDiffusion and MidJourney.

 ## Business Intelligence
 - [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
 Great for intel and market research.